 Some can.
 Tools like Extensiv, Cin7, and higher-tier plans of other software include demand forecasting features.
 They analyze your sales history to predict when you’ll run out of stock and suggest reorder points.

 However, forecasting accuracy varies widely.
 For most sellers, simple low-stock alerts (e.g., “notify me when Widget X drops below 20 units”) work better than complex algorithms.
-Start with basic inventory management, then evaluate whether forecasting features are worth the additional cost once your operation is stable.
+You can also use standalone tools: our free safety stock calculator helps you determine buffer stock levels, the reorder point calculator tells you when to reorder, and the EOQ calculator optimises order quantities.
+Learn more about demand planning and forecasting for a deeper understanding of these concepts.
+Start with basic inventory management, then evaluate whether built-in forecasting features are worth the additional cost once your operation is stable.

 What’s the best inventory software for dropshipping?